 Can you educate at least 250 children each year?
 Click here to learn more about our ToothFairy 101® Community Education Kit and custom Resource Kits for eligible entities providing oral health education and outreach.

 Visit our Resources Page for free downloadable materials to teach kids about the importance of a healthy mouth.
 (Scroll to the bottom for a selection of materials in languages other than English.)
+Other great resources:

 Make your own toothpaste: 4 tsp.
 Baking soda 1 tsp.
 Salt 1 tsp.
 Flavoring (such as peppermint extract) Mix and store in an airtight container.
 Extra fun: name your toothpaste and create a label for the container.

 Create oral health posters to hang around school.
 Have students vote on the best poster and award a prize.

 Carefully cut the bottom off of a plastic soda bottle.
 Paint it white to resemble a tooth.
 Make a runny paste with flour and water (add food coloring if you like) and splatter it on the tooth to resemble food and plaque.
 Let it harden.
 Have children attempt to brush the flour mixture away.
 Show how difficult it is once it has hardened versus before it has had a chance to sit on the “tooth”.
 Reinforce the importance of brushing for 2 minutes, 2 times each day.
 (Alternative: use a white egg carton instead of making a tooth.)
 Or check out this fun version with a plaster mold and hardened Play-Doh.